otrv4/otrv4/otrv4.md

 R_i as Root key
 Cs_i_j as Sending Chain key
 Cr_i_k as Receiving Chain key
-our_ecdh an ECDH ephemeral key pair //TODO: this should be a new function, this does not derive session id.
-How to differentiate this? their_ecdh an ECDH ephemeral public key our_dh a DH ephemeral key pair their_dh a DH ephemeral public key
+our_ecdh an ECDH ephemeral key pair their_ecdh an ECDH ephemeral public key our_dh a DH ephemeral key pair their_dh a DH ephemeral public key